 Creating a Culture of Mentorship

-I have been working recently with the IQPC team who heads up the Customer Contact Week events, putting together webinars and training sessions for high potential leaders.
-The program covers a host of different topics such as leadership, financial acumen, communication, technology, innovation and operational excellence.
-The key point of the series is to help develop and prepare those managers as they move from a management level to a leadership position.
+I've had the pleasure of working with the IQPC team who heads up the Customer Contact Week events, putting together webinars and training sessions for high potential leaders.
+When I worked with them the program covered a host of different topics such as leadership, financial acumen, communication, technology, innovation and operational excellence.
+The key point of the series was to help develop and prepare those managers as they move from a management level to a leadership position.
 It’s a big topic and certainly most leaders have their own spin on what they wished they knew, but it has me thinking more and more about the value of mentorship and more specifically how do we ensure that as our leaders grow, they give back to the people coming up.

 For the mentee, this means engaging with your mentor systemically and demonstrating through your behaviors that you are developing as a person and a leader.
 This also means that you are held accountable for those actions on a performance level.
 How many people have “being a good mentee” listed in their personal development goals?
 I would wager not many, yet we would all agree that having a mentor and learning from more senior people benefits the person as well as the organization.